 With CFD trading, you can maximise your market involvement by only having to deposit a small fraction of your total trade value whilst maintaining the same high exposure.

 This means that your gains could be magnified if the market moves in your favour.
 However, the main risk with leveraged trading is that your losses are magnified in exactly the same way.

 At City Index, we offer a range of tools to help you to manage your trading risks.
-These include Stop Loss Orders and Guaranteed Stop Loss Orders.
+These include Stop Loss Orders, Trailing Stops and Guaranteed Stop Loss Orders.
 We also offer a range of free webinars and seminars to help enhance your knowledge of CFD trading.
 See our Learn to Trade section for more information.
 We also provide a real-time Economic Calendar covering major financial events in the UK, EU and US, so you can plan your trading day around major economic events that are likely to impact the markets.

 By using the right risk management tools, you could limit potential losses without capping your profit potential.

 Stop losses are used to reduce risk by closing a losing trade once a market passes a trigger value set by you.
 This means that you are able to automatically close trades and cut your losses if the market moves against you, helping you to limit your downside potential.
 Standard stop losses are not infallible though, because the order will close your trade at the best available price once the stop value has been triggered.

 During times of market volatility, your trade could sometimes be closed out at a level that is different to your trigger value.
 This is known as market gapping.
 If the market does gap, your closing price could differ from the trigger value you have set.

 At City Index, we offer standard stop loss orders freely across all markets on your trading account.
 See the market information tab, located on the top-right corner of your trading platform window, for more information.

 Trailing stops are a powerful risk management tool, helping you to minimise potential losses, without setting a limit on your potential gains.